-SL25KCV Unit Operation with an S40 Communicating Thermostat
+EL18KCV Unit Operation with a S40 Communicating Thermostat

-The SL25KCV unit must be installed with an S40 communicating thermostat and enabled indoor unit.
-The unit capacity will be controlled in the variable capacity mode throughout the range of capacity from minimum capacity to maximum capacity based upon thermostat demand in cooling mode.
-The indoor air volume will be controlled to match compressor capacity throughout the capacity range.
+When the EL18KCV unit is installed with a S40 Communicating Thermostat and communicating indoor unit, the unit capacity will be controlled in the variable capacity mode throughout the range of capacity from minimum capacity to maximum capacity based upon thermostat demand.
+The indoor air volume will be controlled to match cooling capacity throughout the capacity range.